sportstimes/footballcal/src/content/super-league/game-1.md

 tags: ["Super League", "Manchester United", "Liverpool", "Manchester City", "Arsenal", "Chelsea", "Tottenham", "Real Madrid", "Barcelona", "Atlético Madrid", "Juventus", "AC Milan", "Inter Milan"]
 ---

-The first game of the European Super League.
+Plaecholder for the first game of the new **European Super League**, planned to start mid-August.

+Calendars will be updated once fixtures are confirmed.

+If you want to get an email when calendars are available, [sign up to our newsletter](http://eepurl.com/hvtz2b).